TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Column tables use compression by default and the amount of compression is dependent on the data itself.
 While we commonly see compression of 50%, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.</br>
 Row tables, on the other hand, consume more space than the original data size.
 There is a per row overhead in SnappyData.
 While this overhead varies and is dependent on the options configured on the Row table, as a simple guideline we suggest you assume 100 bytes per row as overhead.

 Given this above description, it is clear that it is not straightforward to compute the memory requirements.
-It is recommended that you take a sample of the data set (as close as possible to your production data) and populate each of the table.
+It is recommended that you take a sample of the data set (as close as possible to your production data) and populate each of the tables.
 Ensure that you create the required indexes and note down the size estimates (in bytes) in the SnappyData Pulse dashboard.
 You can then extrapolate this number given the total number of records you anticipate to load or grow into, for the memory requirements for your table.

 ## Estimating Memory Size for Execution
 Spark and SnappyData also need room for execution.
 This includes memory for sorting, joining data sets, Spark execution, application managed objects (e.g. a UDF allocating memory), etc. Most of these allocations will automatically overflow to disk.
-But, it is strongly recommend that you allocate at least 5GB per data server/lead node for production systems that runs large scale analytic queries.
+But, it is strongly recommended that you allocate at least 5GB per data server/lead node for production systems that run large scale analytic queries.
 <!-- (TODO: get more specific ??)-->

 SnappyData is a Java application and by default supports on-heap storage.
 It also supports off-heap storage, to improve the performance for large blocks of data (eg, columns stored as byte arrays).